Annual report sections & features

 The Digital Transformation isn’t just a nice-sounding phrase – it’s already the norm.
 Today’s media consumption is primarily online.
 As of 2017, US media consumption online versus offline had already met approximately 50/50 in a digital-leaning trend.
 As a key bellweather market, US consumption trends generally point the way to identical trends globally.

 As Forbes has pointed out in a 2018 article, digital media is now the main method of dissemination.
 Other media formats are fast becoming purely supportive of the main digital channels.
 And as Forbes also points on in the same cited article, “multichannel is everywhere”.

-Simply put, the dynamic, ultra-accessible multichannel tactics of a digital content vehicle using distribution method using email is essential.
+Simply put, the dynamic, ultra-accessible multichannel tactics of a digital content vehicle using distribution methods like email captures and a downloadable PDF business brochure designed contribute to success.
 Moreover, multichannel marketing methods like retargeting display ads, and email captures can help you move the prospect down the conversion funnel toward your business goals.